 Yes, it is very safe to travel to Nepal even if you are doing solo or group travel.

 The people here are very friendly & helpful.
 But, you might get travel hassle in remote areas because of rough roads and a few modes of transport but at the same time, you can enjoy that part too.

 However, there are several issues where travelers should take considerable care when traveling.
 Most especially, extra care should be taken if you are planning on trekking alone in the Himalayas.
-And if you are a solo female traveler, we suggest you not to travel alone since there are some cases of sexual harassment.
+And if you are a solo female traveler, we suggest you not travel alone since there are some cases of sexual harassment.

 It is always better to travel to Nepal with your friends or guide.
-Also, you should also be aware of the fraud, scams & theft while traveling alone.
+Also, you should also be aware of fraud, scams & theft while traveling alone.

-But if you are accompanied by the Nepali guide or travel agency or traveling in a group then don’t worry, just travel & explore freely.
+But if you are accompanied by a Nepali guide or travel agency or traveling in a group then don’t worry, just travel & explore freely.

 Here are some things that you must look in while traveling to Nepal :